Dr. Adrienne D. White, CEO -PhD, LPC, MAC, CAMS, ACS, NCC

 Ramona is a Licensed Associate Professional Counselor and Nationally Certified Counselor.
 She specializes in counseling Veterans, Adults, and Adolescents with Anger Management, Anxiety, Depression, Negative Life Patterns, PTSD, Relationship Issues, Self-Esteem, Separation/Divorce, Sleep Disorders, Stress Management, and Transitions.
 Ramona is a United States Air Force Veteran and her love of helping others learn to live their best life inspired her to become a counselor.
 She received her Masters in Clinical Mental Health Counseling from Troy University in Montgomery, Alabama and is currently pursuing her Ph.D. in Counselor Education and Supervision from Mercer University here in Atlanta, Georgia.
 Ramona values the therapist-client relationship and believes counseling is a great way to make positive, long-term changes in an individual's life.
 She believes the client is the expert in their life and her therapeutic interventions enables them to tap into undiscovered talents and abilities to achieve their goals.

 Scarlet's experience includes adults with severe mental illness, children with emotional/behavioral challenges, developmentally disabilities and family abuse/neglect.
-Her experiences, both personal and professional, have instilled a deep passion for multiculturalism, military families, veterans and those suffering with depression.
-She received her B.S. in Psychology from Ashford University, and her future goals include plans to obtain her doctorate in a related field.
-In her spare time she enjoys taking spontaneous road-trips, crochet, yoga, cross-stitching, trail walking, Netflix binging, music, and solving the world’s problems over a great meal with family and friends.
+Her personal and professional experiences have instilled a deep passion for multiculturalism, military families, veterans and those suffering with depression.
+She received her M.S. from Walden University with future goals to obtain her doctorate in a related field.
+In her spare time she enjoys taking spontaneous road-trips, crochet, yoga, cross-stitching, trail walking, Netflix bingeing, music, and solving the world’s problems over a great meal with family and friends.
+Scarlet is an Associate Professional Counselor working under the direction and supervision of Dr. Adrienne White, LPC with Dr. White Therapy Group.

 Kenika Holloway LPC, PHD-ABD